 ISM manufacturing charges on (Nov.
 2, 2020)

+The ISM index is bullish for manufacturing output and broad economic growth.
 Construction spending disappoints (Nov.
 2, 2020)

 Bankruptcy fillings still low (Nov.
 2, 2020)

 Total U.S. bankruptcy filing ticked up only 1.4% in Q3 to 126,243, the third lowest level on record.
 There was a slight

 increase in business filings, up 7.1% to 5,521, but that was also close to historic lows.

 As we discussed in the 10/20/2020 U.S. Focus, the low level of bankruptcy fillings is partly due to the large monetary and